cspark0/UserMan3/README.md

 __Branches__

 - master (default)
-- UserMan3a - using Ajax & REST contoller
+- UserMan3a - using Ajax & REST contollers
 - UserMan3b - using Bootstrap
 - UserMan3m - using MyBatis